Versions and compatibility

 After you've clicked the Show pose editor button, you'll see a new editor with two panels glued together, the Pose editor window itself and a separate panel 'Bone Controls panel'.
 If you want this Bone Controls panel to be docked at the bottom of the Pose editor window or as a free floating window, you can do so by selecting the right Dock type in the Bone Controls panel.
 To make the panels bigger or smaller, please use the resize triangles in the lower right corner of the panels.

-The Pose editor panel contains a tree with 'bones', which form the skeleton of the current mesh of the skeletal mesh actor (e.g. your character).
-The tree is hierarchical, meaning the bones attached to a given bone (e.g. lower arm to an upper arm) are displayed below it.
+The bone tree lists for each component in the actor that has a skeleton a tree of bones.
+This tree is hierarchical, meaning the bones attached to a given bone (e.g. lower arm to an upper arm) are displayed below it.
 This hierarchy is important because rotating the 'parent' bone will also rotate / move the 'child' bones attached to it.
+In the case of when an actor has multiple components, you might notice the same tree in several components, because the same skeleton is used for these components.
+The UUU will keep these bones in sync, so you don't need to change the same bone in each of the components.

 Getting started with posing